On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group

 We continue to work in the affine group of $V=\F_p^n$, and now consider subgroups $G$ of $\Aff(V)$ satisfying the following hypothesis:

 \begin{hypothesis} For each $v \in V$, the stabiliser of $v$ in $G$ is a soluble subgroup of $p$-power index. \end{hypothesis}

-Hypothesis \ref{p-sol-stab} means that each orbit of $G$ on $V$ has $p$-power cardinality, but these orbits need not all have the same cardinality.
-If $(G,V)$ is a solution to Question \ref{main-qn} then Hypothesis \ref{p-sol-stab} holds since $G$ is transitive on $V$ and each point stabiliser is conjugate to the soluble subgroup $G'$ of index $|V|=p^n$.
+Hypothesis \ref{p-sol-stab} means that each orbit of $G$ on $V$ has $p$-power cardinality.
+These orbits need not all have the same cardinality.
+If $(G,V)$ is a solution to Question \ref{main-qn} then Hypothesis \ref{p-sol-stab} holds since $G$ is transitive on $V$ and each point stabiliser is a soluble subgroup of index $|V|=p^n$.